joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop-copy.md

  9. For the Value name type: **DeleteUserAppContainersOnLogoff**
 10. Change the Value type to **REG_DWORD**
 11. Put: '**1**' to enable the option and click **Apply**
-12. **Close** the **Group Policy Management console**, as this is a Computer-based policy it may take up to 90 minutes to take effect unless the session hosts are restarted to force it to pick up the policy sooner.
+12. **Close** the **Group Policy Management console**.
+As this is a Computer-based policy, it may take up to 90 minutes to take effect unless the session hosts are restarted to force it to pick up the policy sooner.

 ![](/uploads/deleteuserapp.png)